 Las Vegas, NV 89101

 The judge will review the paperwork, and will sign the order if approved.
-The order will be sent back to you in the mail.
+The order will be sent back to you.

 If the judge has questions about the application, the judge may require you to come to court for a short hearing before ruling on the request.
 You will be notified about this from the judge's staff.